elbaulp/algui91-hugo/content/post/generar-listas-de-reproduccion-determinada-duracion-python.en.md

 # Improvements

-It took me half an hour to write the script, so it can be improved.
+It took me half an hour to write the script, so it can greatly be improved.
 Right now it only looks music files in the current directory, not recursively.

 # Contribute